Complicated (Avril Lavigne song): Music video

 Lavigne in the video – wearing tie, Chuck Taylor All-Stars and skater clothes.
 According to Butch Walker, the outfit originates from an alternate cover for his album Left of Self-Centred.

 The video, directed by the Malloys, starts with Lavigne asking her bandmates if they want to "crash" the mall.
 They respond with enthusiasm and skateboard there.
 The video features Lavigne and the band harassing shoppers and employees, generally causing havoc around the mall; for example, Lavigne watches her bandmates try on humorous clothing, shown as Lavigne sings the line "You come over unannounced, dressed up like you're something else".

 This is intercut with footage of Lavigne performing the song at a skatepark while playing the guitar, with her band performing with her.
 People can be seen skateboarding around Lavigne as she and her band perform the song.
 As the line "You fall and you crawl..." is sung, a skateboarder can be seen falling over.

 The video for "Complicated" was shot 4–5 March 2002 at Westfield Eagle Rock Plaza, Los Angeles, as well as a local skatepark.
 During the shooting, the mall remained open.
 The music video was released in April 2002.

-As of April 2025, the video has over 700 million views on YouTube.
+As of January 2026, the video has over 843 million views on YouTube.

 The music video was ranked at number 41 on Billboards 100 Greatest Music Videos of the 21st Century.

 Accolades

-Lavigne won Best New Artist in a Video at the 2002 MTV Video Music Awards for "Complicated".
+Lavigne received the 2002 MTV Video Music Award: Best New Artist in a Video ("Complicated").
 "Complicated" won in the Single of the Year category at the 2003 Juno Awards.
-In the United States, the song was nominated at the 2003 Grammy Awards for Best Female Pop Vocal Performance and Song of the Year; it lost both awards to Norah Jones's "Don't Know Why".
-In Brazil, it was nominated in the category of best international video at the 2003 MTV Video Music Brazil.
+In the United States, the song was nominated for two 2003 Grammy Awards: Best Female Pop Vocal Performance and Song of the Year; it lost both awards to Norah Jones's "Don't Know Why".
+It was nominated for the 2003 MTV Video Music Brazil for best international video.
 In April 2020, Billboard ranked the track at number two on their list of "The 50 Greatest Minivan Rock Songs".